rcastellotti/papers/papers/dynamo.md

 To study the load imbalance and its correlation with request load, the total number of requests received by each node was measured for a period of 24 hours - broken down into intervals of 30 minutes.
-In a given time window, a node is considered to be “in- balance”, if the node’s request load deviates from the average load by a value a less than a certain threshold (here 15%).
+In a given time window, a node is considered to be “in-balance”, if the node’s request load deviates from the average load by a value a less than a certain threshold (here 15%).
 Otherwise the node was deemed “out-of-balance”.
 Figure 6 presents the fraction of nodes that are “out-of-balance” (henceforth, “imbalance ratio”) during this time period.
 For reference, the corresponding request load received by the entire system during this time period is also plotted.
 As seen in the figure, the imbalance